 What is the best way to reach you?

-Email is by far the best way to reach us.
-Because we are all volunteers with a lot going on it is often difficult for us to get to the phone.
+Please email us.
+Because we are all part-time volunteers, and we are often busy, it is difficult for us to get to the phone.

 I emailed you earlier today/yesterday and haven’t received a response yet.